jrmejiaa/jrmejiaa/README.md

 **Who is Jairo R. Mejia Aponte?**

-Young professional in engineering who is looking for an exciting embedded software development position to contribute to facing climate change, our biggest challenge nowadays, by implementing products that eventually lead to reducing our footprint.
+He is a young professional in engineering who is looking for an exciting embedded software development position to contribute to facing climate change, our biggest challenge nowadays, by implementing products that eventually lead to reducing our footprint.
 Developer with practical experience with up-to-date technologies through an internship in NI Dresden on FPGA architecture, also working as an engineer for the 4G/5G open-source program of NTT Data.
 Currently finishing a master degree in the TU Darmstadt with focus on SoC and Embedded systems subjects.

 **Experience**